 Thai court to decide on Thai Airways restructuring request in Sept.

-BANGKOK, Aug 25 (Reuters) - Thailand’s bankruptcy court will hand down its decision regarding Thai Airways International Pcl’s THAI.BK request for restructuring on Sept.
-14, the airline said on Tuesday.
+BANGKOK, Aug 25 (Reuters) - Thailand’s bankruptcy court on Tuesday said it will hand down its decision on Thai Airways International Pcl’s THAI.BK request for restructuring on Sept.
+14.

 The court held two additional hearings on Aug.
 20 and Aug.
 25 when minor creditors opposed the carrier's restructuring request.